Tenseness: Vowels

 In general, tense vowels are more close (and correspondingly have lower first formants) than their lax counterparts.
 Tense vowels are sometimes claimed to be articulated with a more advanced tongue root than lax vowels, but this varies, and in some languages, it is the lax vowels that are more advanced, or a single language may be inconsistent between front and back or high and mid vowels.
 The traditional definition, that tense vowels are produced with more "muscular tension" than lax vowels, has not been confirmed by phonetic experiments.
 Another hypothesis is that lax vowels are more centralized than tense vowels.
 There are also linguists who believe that there is no phonetic correlation to the tense–lax opposition.

-In many Germanic languages, such as RP English, and Standard German tense vowels are longer in duration than lax vowels, but in Scots, Scottish English, General American English, and Icelandic, there is no such correlation.
+In many Germanic languages, such as RP English and Standard German, tense vowels are longer in duration than lax vowels, but in Scots, Scottish English, General American English, and Icelandic, there is no such correlation.
 The standard variety of Yiddish lacks a vowel length distinction entirely.

 Germanic languages prefer tense vowels in open syllables (so-called free vowels) and lax vowels in closed syllables (so-called checked vowels).

 Consonants

+Occasionally, tenseness has been used to distinguish pairs of contrasting consonants in languages.

+Korean, for example, has a three-way contrast among unvoiced stops and affricates; the three series are often transcribed as: